-Through them we learned about the history of the centre and its work in Gibbon conservation.
+Through them we learned about the history of the center and its work in Gibbon conservation.
 Then we were free to visit some of the Gibbons and ask questions.
-The Centre releases rehabbed Gibbons into the National Park, and we could hear their songs reverberating through the forest.
+The Center releases rehabbed Gibbons into the National Park, and we could hear their songs reverberating through the forest.

 But the work of the Gibbon Rehabilitation Centre doesn’t end with the animal’s release.
 All released Gibbons are monitored to ensure their ongoing safety.
 Any animal who isn’t coping well in the wild is brought back to the centre for further rehabilitation before eventually trying again.

 As we watched the Gibbons playing in their cages and calling out to each other, the volunteers told us the animals’ stories.
 We watched the antics of Rambo, an older male who seemed to really like people: He was an entertaining show-off who was eager to “talk” to us, which is exactly why poor Rambo couldn’t be released back into the wild.

 Rambo loves humans so much that he failed at rehabilitation six times before a decision was made to keep him safe in the centre.
 Some animal rights advocates might protest that that’s not where Rambo belongs.
 But at least he is happy and safe with his people and Gibbon friends.